angeluriot/angeluriot/README.md

 ## [🃏 Magic Royale *(2022)*](https://github.com/angeluriot/Magic_royale)

 This project is a simplified clone of the card game **[Magic the Gathering Arena](https://magic.wizards.com/en/mtgarena)**, it implements the basic mechanics of the game with a display in the console *(no external libraries were allowed)*.
-The major difference with the original game is that we took the cards from another game: **[Clash Royale](https://clashroyale.com)**...
+The major difference with the original game is that I took the cards from another game: **[Clash Royale](https://clashroyale.com)**...

 <p align="center">
 	<a href="https://github.com/angeluriot/Magic_royale"><img src="https://i.imgur.com/J6jsG0h.png" width="500"></a>